Off The Tracks

 This one was quite a puzzle.
 Simon and his website visitors had been putting up with the frustration of an inaccessible website for far too long, and initially it seemed as though nothing was working in terms of fixing the problem - and Dreamhost were pretty useless in helping me figure out what was wrong.

-I eventually came to the conclusion that it would be best to move the website (which is very large and appears to be a bit of a bot magnet) to a better webhost where we would pay for a fully managed and supported WP hosting experience within a secure, speedy, WordPress-friendly environment.
+I eventually came to the conclusion that it would be best to move the website (which was very large and appeared to be a bit of a bot magnet) to a better webhost where we would pay for a fully managed and supported WP hosting experience within a secure, speedy, WordPress-friendly environment.

-It's been a bit of a revelation, and I now have almost all my WordPress websites hosted at WPEngine.
+It was a bit of a revelation, going over to managed hosting, and I now have almost all my WordPress websites hosted at WPEngine.
 Simon's happy, and so am I - I love being able to solve problems for my clients.